dakogiura/DataCleaningProject/README.md

 --- File 1: TableCreation ---
 Table Creation SQL script just shows the process of creating the new table in our database 'nashvillehousing'

+--- File 2: housing_data.csv ---
+Raw data used for Data Cleaning Project

---- File 2: NashvilleHousingDataCleaning ---
+--- File 3: NashvilleHousingDataCleaning ---
 This SQL script has five processes I used for Data Cleaning in the 'nashville_housing_data' Table 0.)
 Step 0:
   Updated blanks in the column PropertyAddress to be NULL instead, as this would come in handy in Step 1